naoya0117/portfolio-v2025-web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+### WordPress Integration

+This portfolio includes a blog section that fetches articles from a WordPress REST API.
+Make sure your WordPress server is running and accessible at the URL specified in `NEXT_PUBLIC_WORDPRESS_API_URL`.

+The blog section will automatically:
+- Fetch the latest 6 posts
+- Display post titles, excerpts, and featured images
+- Handle loading and error states gracefully

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.